Portalum/Portalum.Zvt/README.md

 Before sending a payment to the terminal, you should consider how to configure the terminal.
 For example, it can be set that a manual start of a payment at the terminal is no longer possible.
 You must also set where the receipts are printed directly via the terminal or via an external printer.
 For the configuration use the `Registration` command.

 ## Examples

+Here you can find some code examples how to use this library

 ### Activate logging